Skip to Content

 Diwali In Abu Dhabi

-There will be a spice market with a variety of aromatic ingredients so guests can make their own delicious chaat.
+At the spice market there will be with a variety of aromatic ingredients so guests can make their own delicious chaat.

-Dessert is an essential part of every Hindu Festive celebration, there will be plenty of indian sweets for guests at Capila.
+Dessert is an essential part of every Hindu Festive celebration, there will be plenty of indian sweets on offer.
+Chose from two options, AED 150 for the Soft Beverages package or AED 215 for the House Beverages package.

-Location: Hilton, Yas Bay, Yas Island, Abu Dhabi
+Location: Hilton Abu Dhabi, Yas Bay, Yas Island, Abu Dhabi

-This Diwali, Angar at W Hotel Abu Dhabi has created a special three-course set menu to mark the occasion.
+This Diwali, Mezze Restaurant at Royal M Hotel Abu Dhabi has created a lavish spread of traditional delicacies and modern fusion dishes, crafted especially to mark the occasion.
 Step into the magic of the celebration with tradition and modern indulgence.

 Visit the Holy Temple BAPS Hindu Mandir